flexpertsdev/smart-context-chat-ai/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Copy the environment variables file and configure it
+cp .env.example .env
+# Edit .env with your Supabase credentials

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+## Environment Variables

+This project requires the following environment variables:

+- `VITE_SUPABASE_URL`: Your Supabase project URL
+- `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+You can get these from your Supabase project dashboard.

+## Deployment to Netlify

+When deploying to Netlify, make sure to:

+1. Set the environment variables in Netlify's dashboard
+2. Go to Site Settings > Environment Variables
+3. Add `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`

 **Edit a file directly in GitHub**